 Wine and Health – An Introduction

 And stories abound from the Far East wherein the Chinese might lace wine with animal components to concoct capsules to treatment pretty much any disease.
-Even Hippocrates, the father of medicine who had a keen sense of physiological and metabolic reactions inside the human body not only used wine as a prescription drug in Ancient Greece however additionally pioneered it into an antiseptic for treating wounds.
+Even Hippocrates, the father of medicine who had a keen sense of physiological and metabolic reactions inside the human body, not only used wine as a prescription drug in Ancient Greece however additionally pioneered it into an antiseptic for treating wounds.

-Then in 1920, the Volstead Act was enacted beneath the Eighteenth Amendment to the US Constitution making the manufacture, sale, importation, and distribution of alcohol illegal which lasted until 1933 while the Twenty-first Amendment was ratified to repeal National Prohibition.
-During Prohibition, intake of alcohol and home made wine for personal use changed into nevertheless allowed although every nation and frequently towns or counties were left to put into effect further manage consistent with neighborhood needs.
+Then in 1920, the Volstead Act was enacted beneath the Eighteenth Amendment to the US Constitution, making the manufacture, sale, importation, and distribution of alcohol illegal, which lasted until 1933, while the Twenty-first Amendment was ratified to repeal National Prohibition.
+During Prohibition, intake of alcohol and homemade wine for personal use changed into nevertheless allowed.
+However, every nation and frequently towns or counties were left to manage further consistent with neighborhood needs.
 Wine for sacramental and medicinal uses turned into additionally exempt.
 In Canada, provinces had already started enforcing prohibitory legal guidelines in 1917.